-Over time, married couples develop their own unique style of communication.
+Over time, married couples develop their unique style of communication.
 Sometimes a couple can communicate with each other with a mere look—you know the one!—and the message comes across loud and clear.
-But most married couples draw on five levels of communication when they talk with each other.
-Depending on the subject discussed, couples may use one, two or all five of these levels, mixing them up according to what the couple wish to express.

-- Communicating fact-based requests: This is a very common level of communication among couples as they begin their day: “Would you pick up some more milk on the way home tonight?”
+Communicating fact-based requests: This is one of the most common levels of communication in marriage among couples as they begin their day: “Would you pick up some more milk on the way home tonight?”
 “The car needs a tune-up.
 Can you call the garage and set it up?”
 This level of communication is meant to be quick and simple.
 There is not much thought given to inserting any feeling or emotion into the request.
-It’s expedient and direct, and gets the job done.
+It’s expedient and direct and gets the job done.

-- Voicing and listening to each other’s needs: As with level four, couples that use this level of communication in their marriage have a true bond of trust between them, allowing them to actively listen to each other’s needs, and acknowledge that they have heard and understood them.
+Voicing and listening to each other’s needs: As with level four, couples that use this level of communication in their marriage have a true bond of trust between them, allowing them to listen to each other’s needs actively, and acknowledge that they have heard and understood them.
 This is an extremely satisfying level at which to communicate.

 We can think of these five categories as a ladder towards accessing a level that happy, emotionally-healthy couples aspire to.

-Level four is the gold standard of communication
+The gold standard of communication – Level four

-Level five is a gratifying way to communicate with one’s partner
+Level five – A gratifying way to communicate